 The chemistry program is certified by the American Chemical Society (ACS).
-The chemistry major allows for a B.S. in medical technology as well as for tracks in health sciences and biochemistry.
+The chemistry major allows for a B.S. as well as concentrations in biochemistry, pre-pharmacy, forensics, business, environmental, and computational areas.
+Students desiring admission to medical, dental, veterinary or other professional schools post graduation are encouraged to consider the biochemistry concentration.
 Opportunities exist for undergraduate research projects under the direction of individual professors.
 A research experience during the senior year is strongly encouraged and supported.
-Students desiring certification by the American Chemical Society will complete the required core curriculum and in addition take three credits in Introduction to Research and one credit in Chemistry Seminar.
+Students desiring certification by the American Chemical Society must complete the required core curriculum and in addition take two credits in Introduction to Research and one credit in Chemistry Seminar.
 All chemistry majors take a comprehensive exam after completion of their junior year.